MrIsaar/Novel-Music-App/docs/_carter_logs/Morgan26August2022.md

 Time estimate: 7 hrs

-- Set up team website.
-- Met with team to plan for the semester.
+I met with my team to plan for the semester and worked to set up our team website.

 - Teammates worked with:
   - Jackson